bonitoo-io/influxdb-upgrade-example/README.md

 make docker-image-influx
 ```

 Following commands will execute InfluxDB 2.0 upgrade.
-We need to mount volumes with v1 datafiles and config files in
+We need to mount volumes with v1 datafiles and config files.
-order to

 ```
 # create empty first, this files will be generated
 touch upgrade.log